The Future of Design: 3 AI Trends Every Creative Professional Should Watch in 2026

 4. High-Stakes Storytelling

-An AI can write a project summary, but it cannot deliver a career-defining narrative that convinces a boardroom to take a multi-million dollar risk.
+An AI can write a project summary, but it cannot deliver a career-defining narrative that convinces a boardroom to take a multimillion-dollar risk.
 Clients don't just buy designs; they buy the vision and the storyteller.
-Your Keynote presentation is where the human element wins the day.
+Your keynote presentation is where the human element wins the day.

 Practical Roadmap: Your Next Ninety Days